 Working together we've:

-We're also using the profile of our Vice-Chancellor, Professor Sir Keith Burnett, to comment and reflect on these issues across in the media:
+Our Vice-Chancellor, Professor Sir Keith Burnett, is continuing to comment and reflect on these issues across in the media.

 We're not finished yet